Evidence & safety

 Orena evidence and limitations; JAMA Dermatology facial exercise pilot study

-The reader wants practical context about "How to keep jaw comfort realistic in facial wellness content" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Evidence limit: jaw comfort" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step